Show more

 ANPR Cameras

-From a certain point of view, ANPR cameras don’t differ that much from standard IP cameras used for general traffic surveillance when it comes to their core function, which is recording images/videos.
-Still, there are many differences that are worth mentioning.
+From a certain point of view, automatic license plate recognition cameras don’t differ that much from standard IP cameras used for general traffic surveillance when it comes to their core function, which is recording images/videos.
+Still, many differences are worth mentioning.

 Vidar Cameras With Laser Triggering Over a Highway Reading and Recognizing License Plates